-The Buchan Wilson refers to was the Scottish physician William Buchan.
-Since 1769 he had been publishing regular editions of his book "Domestic Medicine," an early example of a medical self-help book.
-It was a huge best seller and a new edition had been published two years before in 1806.
+The Buchan Wilson refers to is the Scottish physician William Buchan.
+Since 1769, he has been publishing regular editions of his book Domestic Medicine, an early example of a medical self-help book.
+It was a huge bestseller, and a new edition was published two years before, in 1806.

 Buchan placed a great emphasis on exercise as a way of preventing disease.

-However, Buchan does say that if outdoor exercise is not available then "various methods may be contrived for exercising the body within doors, as the dumbbell, dancing, fencing, &c"
+However, Buchan does say that if outdoor exercise is not available, then "various methods may be contrived for exercising the body within doors, as the dumbbell, dancing, fencing, &c."

 The popularity of Buchan's books and his regime may have had another impact on the crowded assembly rooms of the late eighteenth and early nineteenth century.
 Buchan saw cleanliness and frequent change of clothing as necessary for good health.
-As he says "The want of cleanliness is a fault which admits of no excuse."
+As he says, "The want of cleanliness is a fault which admits of no excuse."

-William Buchan (1729 - 1805)
+William Buchan (1729 - 1805) |

 No comments: